Starting the New Year With New Options in Cancer Care

 What to Expect During Proton Therapy in Overland Park, Kansas

-Many patients are able to return to work, school, or daily activities the same day, making proton therapy a convenient option for individuals and families across the Kansas City metro, Johnson County, and surrounding communities.
+KCPI’s patients receive advanced, compassionate care in a comfortable outpatient setting.
+Most proton therapy treatment sessions are painless, last 15-30 minutes, and allow patients to return to daily activities, a convenient option for individuals and families across the Kansas City metro, Johnson County, and surrounding communities.

-Commonly Searched Questions About Proton Therapy.
+Frequently Asked Questions About Proton Therapy

-Q: Is proton therapy covered by insurance?
+Is proton therapy covered by insurance?

 Many insurance plans do cover proton therapy, especially when it is medically necessary.
 Financial counselors can help verify coverage.
+Call KCPI today to learn more about your options.

-Q: Does proton therapy hurt?
+Does proton therapy hurt?

 No. Multiple case studies share that patients have different input however a common answer received is that the proton therapy treatment itself is painless.

-Q: How long does treatment last?
+How long does proton treatment last?

 It depends on the cancer type, but most courses of proton therapy last several weeks.